andrea-berardi/sorting-algorithms/README.md

 _\*: Unfortunately there's a tiny warning due to my use of `rand()` in the `gen_rand_array()` function.
 Basically, the IDE is saying that it has limited randomness, which is fine and totally expected.
 Please ignore._

-_°: The warnings about recursive calls can be ignored too, they're necessary to make some algorithm work properly._
+_°: The warnings about recursive calls can be ignored too, they're necessary to make some algorithms work properly._

 ## Laboratories